Fresh Graduate vacancy at The PIND

 How to Apply

-Application letter and CV should be emailed to email@example.com with ‘IPDU Intern’ as subject of email, not later than February 18, 2020.
+Application letter and CV should be emailed to firstname.lastname@example.org with ‘IPDU Intern’ as the subject of the email, not later than February 18, 2020.

 Only shortlisted candidates would be contacted.